Mr Stephen Jolly

-Stephen served as the UK's Director of Defence Communications, based in the Ministry of Defence, until 2015.
-A two-star appointee, he oversaw all communications for the Ministry, the three Armed Forces and their operations, for the UK Defence Agencies and Joint Organisations.
+Between 2013-15, Stephen served as the UK's Director of Defence Communications, based in the Ministry of Defence.
+A two-star appointee, with the rank equivalence of a Major-General, he oversaw all communications for the Ministry, the three Armed Forces and their operations, for the UK Defence Agencies and Joint Organisations.
 He reported jointly to the Permanent Under-Secretary of State for Defence and the Chief of Defence Staff.

 Stephen holds First Class Honours in English from Christ's College, Cambridge (1980-84) and a Master's in Linguistic Science from the University of Sussex (1986-87).
 He was also a Killam Fellow in Public Policy at the University of British Columbia, Vancouver, where he was a Canadian Commonwealth Scholar (1987-88).

-Stephen has an academic interest in rhetoric and the history of the persuasive arts, with a particular emphasis on propaganda.
-He is a Fellow and former Vice-President of the Chartered Institute of Public Relations (FCIPR).
+Stephen has an academic interest in rhetoric and the history of the persuasive arts, with particular emphasis on sociolinguistics and propaganda.

 Ungentlemanly Warfare: A Reassessment of British Black Propaganda Operations 1941-1945, Falling Leaf: The Journal of the Psywar Society, 171, 148-156; 172, 23-37 (2001)